zyga/spread/README.md

             - ubuntu-16.04:
                 username: ubuntu
                 password: ubuntu
+            - ubuntu-core-16-64:
+                username: ubuntu
+                ssh-rsa-key: '$(HOST: echo "$SPREAD_SSH_KEY")'
+                ssh-key-pass: '$(HOST: echo "$SPREAD_SSH_KEY_PASS")'
 ```

 If the password field is defined without a username, it specifies the password
 for root to connect over SSH.
 If both username and password are provided,
 the credentials will be used to connect to the system, and password-less sudo
 must be available for the provided user.

+When the ssh-rsa-key field is set, spread uses the ssh key (RSA) to stablish the
+connection.
+In this scenario the password is not considered, and the ssh-key-pass field
+is used to decrypt the ssh key used (when the ssh key is not encrypted, the passphrase
+is not required).

 In all cases the end result is the same: a system that executes scripts as root.